Our Assessment Process - Autism Pathway

 Professionals meet for Multidisciplinary Team meeting

-Brief remote outcome consultation
+Remote outcome consultation

 Diagnostic report sent to Family

-Our Diagnostic Pathway
+Our Autism Diagnostic Pathway

 After making an initial enquiry to our service, we will ask you to complete a screening questionnaire, which provides us with some preliminary information about your child or young person.
-Once completed, the questionnaire will be reviewed by our clinical team and we will get back in touch with you to advise if we are able to proceed with the assessment.
+Once completed, the questionnaire will be reviewed by our clinical team, and we will get back in touch with you to advise if we are able to proceed with the assessment.

-Once accepted onto our pathway, we will request information from your child or young person's educational setting to assist with the assessment process.
-If you child is in a home school environment we will discuss this with you.
+Once accepted on to our pathway, we will request information from your child or young person's educational setting to assist with the assessment process.
+If you child is in a home school environment, we will discuss this with you.

 We will also arrange a face-to-face appointment with your child or young person, during which the Autism Diagnostic Observation Schedule 2nd Edition (ADOS-2) will be administered.
 When booking this appointment with you, one of our clinicians can answer any questions that you might have about the assessment.
 The ADOS-2 typically takes between 45 minutes to an hour and will ideally take place at your home address.
 If you prefer for the observation to take place at a clinic location this can also be arranged.

-Once both the appointments have taken place a Multidisciplinary Team (MDT) meeting will take place.
-In this meeting, the clinicians involved in your child or young person's assessment will have a lengthy clinical discussion to determine whether the threshold for a diagnosis of autism has been met.
+Once both appointments have taken place a Multidisciplinary Team (MDT) meeting will take place.
+In this meeting, the clinicians involved in your child or young person's assessment will have a lengthy clinical discussion to determine whether the threshold for a diagnosis of Autism has been met.

 Once an outcome has been reached, our clinicians will prepare a full diagnostic report which will include recommendations for your child or young person.

-An initial brief feedback video call will then be arranged where you will meet with one of the clinical team where they will explain the result of the assessment.
+A feedback video call will then be arranged where you will meet with one of the clinical team and they will explain the outcome of the assessment.